-“Photographs slice space into place; land is framed as landscape.
-Representation envelops reality; it becomes an act of colonisation.
-Photography contributes to characterising sites as particular types of places within the order of things.”
+“Photographs slice space into place; land is framed as landscape… Photography contributes to characterising sites as particular types of places within the order of things.”
 (Wells, 2011, p.56)

 This blog is part of my thinking through of my approach to landscape and landscape photography:

 – how do I feel about and relate to my environment? how does photographic practice increase my awareness of the world around me? how do or should I react to the technological changes that are taking place in the ways people are affecting the environment? what is ‘beautiful’ or ‘ugly’? why?

 – why photography? what do I want to say? do I want to portray beauty (form, colour, light, wind and being alive)? sublime (the awe of it all, darkness and light?)? in everything (including things destroying the planet?)? do I want to show human interaction with the environment and social documentary/activism? does photographing the world teach me something new through making me slow down and slice up then reconstruct?

 – what is the best way to visually communicate my perceptions and feelings? through photography for different purposes: my professional work on development in Africa, Asia and Latin America and also my art practice and interest in post-modern/multicultural approaches to illustration and digital processes.
 How do I communicate emotions, feelings and messages in a 2D frame?